iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 ```

 Our modeling above is an instance of something called
-a _state machines_ or _automata_ if you're into Greek words.
+a _state machine_ or _automata_ if you're into Greek words.
-There are 4 states in which the vampire can be and at each one
+There are 4 states in which the character might be and at each one
-there is an available set of actions to take that may transition him to another state.
+there is an available set of actions to take that transitions that state.
 More abstractly,
 an automaton is a system that can be in one of many _states_ $s \in \States$
 and at each state, you can choose among a set of _actions_ $a \in \Actions(s)$